Applications of Buried Piping

 So, to maintain the mechanical integrity of the plastic pipe, It is a logical option to bury the firewater plastic pipe and running across the installation.

-- Another option is to use exotic metallurgies (Stainless steels / Cupro-Nickel etc.) for firewater networks but that is not an economical choice.
+Another option is to use exotic metallurgies (Stainless steel / Cupro-Nickel etc.) for firewater networks but that is not an economical choice.
 At the same time, common austenitic stainless steels are susceptible to chloride stress corrosion cracking in a water environment with high chloride content.

 Problems Associated with Buried Piping

 - Even after applying mitigating measures such as external coating and cathodic protection, Buried Steel pipes are subjected to external corrosion.

-- Draining, cleaning of buried pipes is difficult compared to an aboveground pipe.
+- Draining, cleaning buried pipes is difficult compared to an aboveground pipe.

-- Leak detection and repair of buried pipe is a difficult and expensive exercise.
+- Leak detection and repair of buried pipes is a difficult and expensive exercise.
 Modern underground pipeline leak detection systems are available in recent times but they are very expensive to install.

-- Buried pipes are subjected to mechanical damage when a soil excavation work is being carried out in close vicinity.
+- Buried pipes are subjected to mechanical damage when soil excavation work is being carried out in close vicinity.

 - Buried pipes carrying hot fluids and subject to thermal expansion can cause pipe deformation and/or partial/total removal of the external protective coating is applied.